GlitchCog/ChatGameFontificator/README.md

 The selection of games is informed by what I like and want to stream myself, what I could find images of fonts for, and the random whims of my OCD while putting the font sprite sheets together.
 I'll likely keep adding more in the future.

-* Where are all my Twitch Emotes?
-I find myself incapable of expression without absurd little faces!

-I'm considering adding them, but it's going to be a bit of work.
-I personally don't like emoji or even emoticons, and I don't use them myself.
-But I know that the average Twitch chat is approximately 50% Kappa to 50% actual content, so I understand that my perspective on the matter is firmly the minority view.
-I think I dislike Twitch Emotes because of how blurry and pixelated they are.
-I like sharp edges, like the jagged edges of old video game fonts.
-I don't want anti-aliased and artifacted stuff in my program.
-Having said that, if you can't wait, please feel free to take my code and add them in yourself.
-I won't mind in the slightest.

 * What's the difference between these two fonts?

 Sometimes not much.
 Dragon Warrior, for example, just changed a couple letters slightly throughout the series on the NES.
 Why did I bother with these subtle changes?
 I'm afraid I have no valid reason other than a sense of completeness.
 There are additional characters that aren't typically featured in the fonts of older games, so whenever necessary I drew my own dollar signs and tildes, trying my best to match the style of the font.